naveenmandal1332/Netflix_clone/README.md

 # Netflix Clone

-This project is a Netflix clone web application developed by Your Name.
+This project is a Netflix clone web application.
 The web app aims to replicate some of the features and functionalities of the popular streaming platform Netflix.
-It is built using various web technologies such as HTML, CSS, JavaScript, and possibly other frameworks or libraries.
+It is built using various web technologies such as Reactjs, CSS and firebase

 # Live Demo